dmccreary/ekg-book/docs/intro/ekg-cost-benefit.md

 4. What is the relationship between the Chief Executive Officer and the Chief Financial Officer in your organization?
 Are finance staff trained on valuing intangible benefits?
 5. How is overall knowledge-capture valued in your organization?
 Do employees get a bonus for sharing codifiable knowledge?

+## References

+1. [Waste in the US Health Care System
+Estimated Costs and Potential for Savings](https://jamanetwork.com/journals/jama/article-abstract/2752664) - EKGs could potentially save hundreds of billions of dollars a year using evidence-based data to find inefficient healthcare procedures.